Cryopreservation: Persufflation

 Blood can be replaced with inert noble gases and/or metabolically vital gases like oxygen, so that organs can cool more quickly and less antifreeze is needed.
 Since regions of tissue are separated by gas, small expansions do not accumulate, thereby protecting against shattering.
-A small company, Arigos Biomedical, "has already recovered pig hearts from the 120 degrees below zero", although the definition of "recovered" is not clear.
 Pressures of 60 atm can help increase heat exchange rates.
 Gaseous oxygen perfusion / persufflation can enhance organ preservation relative to static cold storage or hypothermic machine perfusion, since the lower viscosity of gases, may help reach more regions of preserved organs and deliver more oxygen per gram tissue.

-Freezable tissues
+Freezable tissues and organs

 Generally, cryopreservation is easier for thin samples and suspended cells, because these can be cooled more quickly and so require lesser doses of toxic cryoprotectants.
-Therefore, cryopreservation of human livers and hearts for storage and transplant is still impractical.
+Therefore, tissue cryopreservation of human livers and hearts (organ cryopreservation) for storage and transplant is still impractical or experimental.
+Most organs are usually preserved at a temperature of just above 0°C, which allows them to be stored for a few hours to a few days.
+Certain organs may be preserved at temperatures between -20°C to -50°C, enabling storage for a few weeks to a few months.
+In 2023, researchers successfully cryopreserved rat kidneys at -196°C using liquid nitrogen for 100 days.